Christopher Allmand

-Christopher Thomas Allmand FSA (18 April 1936 – 16 November 2022) was an English historian, who specialised in the Late Middle Ages in England and France.
+Christopher Thomas Allmand FSA (18 April 1936 – 16 November 2022) was an English-French historian, who specialised in the Late Middle Ages in England and France.
 His particular research and teaching interests lay in the Hundred Years' War.
 He spent most of his teaching career at the University of Liverpool, becoming Professor of Medieval History, until his retirement in 1998.
 Among many publications, he produced a much-used monograph on the Hundred Years' War and the leading biography of King Henry V.

-Early life
+Family and early life

+Allmand was born to Professor Arthur John MC and Marguerite Marie Allmand on 22 August 1923.
+Allmand's father, son of Frank (1858 - 1948) and Mary Allmand, née Thomas (1861 - 1918), was a professor of chemistry at King's College London and later dean of the faculty who came from a flour milling family in Wrexham, England (later Wales).
+The Allmands originated in the Malpas area of Cheshire.
+Allmand's mother, Marguerite, was French.
+She hailed from a family of Normans from the Saint-Lô district who were small landowners and professionals.

+Allmand grew up in a bilingual home, speaking both English and French.

+He had a sister Marguerite Allmand (1921 – 2009), later Marguerite Murphy, who was a member of the Auxiliary Territorial Service and worked as a code breaker at Bletchley Park during the Second World War.
+Allmand was raised in a Roman Catholic family, with his father being a convert to the faith and later a Knight of the Order of St. Gregory the Great, who were parishioners at St. Edward the Confessor Church Golders Green.